jamescarr0/blog_site/README.md

 # Blog web app.
 Created using python to explore the django framework.
-Users need to login to create content or manage existing content.
+Users need to login to create or manage content.
 SEO friendly url slugs

 # Example.